Ask Krrish Contact Us

 SOQL queries are used in Apex, Visualforce controllers, Lightning components, and the Developer Console.
 They retrieve a list of sObject records.

-• OFFSET Number: Skips a specified number of rows from the beginning of the result set.
-Used for pagination.
+• OFFSET: Skips a specified number of rows — used for pagination.

 SELECT Name, Industry FROM Account